nualagr/dargan-health-foods/TESTING.md

 <br>

-Upon successful processing of the order and payment the user is redirected to the Checkout Success page.
+Upon successful processing of the order and payment the user is redirected to the 'Checkout Success' page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-order-confirmation-page-mobile-device.png "Screenshot of the order confirmation on a mobile device.")